EOSIO/eosio.cdt/docs/05_best-practices/08_abi/01_abi-code-generator-attributes-explained.md

 The new ABI generator tool uses C++11 or GNU style attributes to mark `actions` and `tables`.

 ## [[eosio::action]]
-This attribute marks either a struct or a method as an action.
+This attribute marks a method as an action.
 Example (four ways to declare an action for ABI generation):
 ```cpp
 // this is the C++11 and greater style attribute